 The formation of the Upside Tasuki Gap candlestick pattern on a price chart shows that the bulls are in control and that prices could rise further.
 This pattern serves as an indication that the current upward trend may continue.

-Buy: Following the formation of the Upside Tasuki Gap
+Trading the Upside Tasuki Gap

-body of the first candle or below the gap level.
-This is a measure taken to
+- Stop Loss: The stop-loss order is typically placed below the body of the first candle or below the gap level.
+This is a measure taken to minimize future losses, while signaling that prices are moving in a downward trend.

 A trading example on the SP 500 Index chart demonstrating